30 Fun Things to do in NYC with Kids | Best New York Kids Activities

 Private Family Museum Tour

 Leave the crowds behind with a New York family friendly museum tour.
 Options include The Met Museum, The American Museum of Natural History, or both!
-Although pricier, Context Travel does some wonderful and immersive family museum tours in NYC.

 An Epic NYC Helicopter Tour

-It’s pricey for sure, but if NYC is a once in a lifetime experience for you and your family, you may wish to consider a helicopter tour.
+It’s a splurge for sure, but if NYC is a once in a lifetime experience for you and your family, you may wish to consider a helicopter tour.
 Soar over the Big Apple with an exclusive sightseeing tour of the Manhattan skyline and beyond, including the Empire State Building and Central Park, plus the Statue of Liberty.
 For pricing and times, see Viator.com.

 Skip the Line Tours